-Any personal information about you or a third party in your correspondence will be protected under the provisions of the Privacy and Data Protection Act 2014.
-It will only be used or disclosed to appropriate Ministerial, Statutory Authority, or departmental staff in regard to the purpose for which it was provided, unless required or authorized by law.
-English about access to information about you held by the Department should be directed to foi unifigible two years of your government, and, Water and Planning, PO Box 500, East Melbourne, Victoria 8002.
+Any personal information about you or a third party in your correspondence will be protected under the provisions of the Privacy and Date Protection Act 2014.
+It will only be used or disclosed to appropriate Ministerial, Statutory Authority, of departmental staff in regard to the purpose for which it was provided, unless required or authorized by law.
+Englugies about access to information about you held by the Department should be directed to four untigratewp we gov au or FOI Unit, Department of Environment, Land, Water and Planning, PO Box 500, East Melbourne, Victoria 8002.